 5 minutes read

-Guide to Smoking in the Shower
+How to Smoke in the Shower

 If you find yourself somewhere you shouldn’t be smoking and going outside isn’t a practical option, the shower is one of the best places to sneak a toke.